nsaragosaharris/earlylifeadversity_ambiguity_study/README.md

 +Equal author contribution.**

 *Task.*
-The stimuli for the fMRI task and post-scan behavioral task (code is located in scripts/task) are from the Racially Diverse Affective Expression (RADIATE) face stimulus set (https://www.sciencedirect.com/science/article/pii/S0165178117321893), an open access dataset available in the supplemental materials for the study.
+The stimuli for the fMRI task and post-scan behavioral task (code is located in scripts/task) are from the Racially Diverse Affective Expression (RADIATE) face stimulus set, an open access dataset.
+The stimuli are not included here but are included in the supplemental materials in the original study from the creators of the stimulus set (https://www.sciencedirect.com/science/article/pii/S0165178117321893).

 *Representational similairty analysis.*
 The representational similarity analysis script (in scripts/rsa_scripts) is written in Python 3 and uses nilearn (https://nilearn.github.io/stable/index.html), a Python library.